Karabakh horse

 The Karabakh is thought to be influenced by Persian horses and the Akhal-Teke, Kabarda, Turkoman and Arabian breeds, and it influenced the development of the Russian Don during the 19th century.
 It is bred primarily in Azerbaijan's Shaki region.
 The breed numbers below 1,000, and it is threatened with extinction.

 History

 The Karabakh region was known for the quality of its horses; the classical historian Strabo describes the Armenian province of “Orchistene" as supplying the kingdom with the "most cavalry."
 According to some sources, tens of thousands of horses with golden-chestnut coloring (characteristic of Karabakhs) were seized by the Arabs during their eighth- and ninth-century conquest of Arran.

-The Karabakh has close links to the Akhal-Teke (which is bred in Turkmenistan) and the Turkoman horse, which is bred in Iran.
-Some historians believe that they were originally a single breed and significantly influenced the development of the Arabian horse.
-These facts were found out after numerous studies in the 19th century.